 To put it simply, without a blog your SEO could fail miserably.
 You could end up with nothing to promote your business on social media.
 Without being on social media your rivals will gain marketing advantages over you no matter where in the world you are based.

-Okay, hopefully by now you are starting to realise the importance of having a company blog.
-Yet I speak to many people like you, and they all come with a laundry length list of reasons as to why they are not blogging already.
+Okay, hopefully by now you are starting to realize the importance of having a company blog.
+Yet I speak to many people like you, and they all come with a laundry-length list of reasons as to why they are not blogging already.
 Or why if they already have a blog they could not be bothered to change or update it.
-An out of date blog is almost as useless as not having one at all, so get writing.
+An out-of-date blog is almost as useless as not having one at all, so get writing.

-I appreciate that writing or updating business blogs is not on any list of things people running businesses like to do, unless they like business blogging.
-While blogging about your company is not as much as much fun as blogging about books, films, movies or your favourite football team it will drive your sales forward.
+I appreciate that writing or updating business blogs are not on any list of things people running businesses like to do unless they like business blogging.
+While blogging about your company is not as much as much fun as blogging about books, films, movies, or your favourite football team it will drive your sales forward.

-Anyway writing in whole sentences, and then turning sentences in paragraphs that could market your goods or services is not a fun way to spend your day in the office or store.
+Anyway writing in whole sentences, and then turning sentences into paragraphs that could market your goods or services is not a fun way to spend your day in the office or store.

 There are many people around the world in the same situation as you, and often the first hurdle to get over is finding where to start from.